Pete Rock: Early life

-Pete Rock was born in The Bronx in New York City, New York the fourth of five children born to Jamaican immigrant parents.
-His family moved to Mount Vernon, New York when he was seven years old.
 During high school, he met his future recording partner CL Smooth.
 He briefly attended John Jay College of Criminal Justice but was not a serious student and left to focus on his music career.
-According to Rock, his father was also a part-time DJ who had an impressive record collection.
+According to Phillips, his father was also a part-time DJ who had an impressive record collection.
 Rock would often accompany his father to a cricket club called Wembley in The Bronx and watch as he spun records for the guests.
 His first job was as a paperboy, in his neighborhood.
+His first major exposure to the hip hop audience was in the late 80s with Marley Marl as a DJ on New York's WBLS radio show "In Control With Marley Marl" at the age of 18 after he finished high school.According to Rock, he stated he met Marley Marl through his cousin Heavy D, after one of Marley's Disc jockey got injured in a car accident and needed a backup DJ on WBLS radio show "In Control With Marley Marl".
+Propelled by the growth of his popularity, he began producing in the early 90s.